Ralo93/DSA/PythonIntrinsics.md

 ## Map, Reduce and Filter

 Map and Filter are already part of python itself, only reduce needs to be imported from functools.reduce().
-All take a function and an iterable as an argument.
+All three take a function and an iterable as an argument.

 The trick is to get the function right.